Radeon 400 series: RX 480 reference card PCI Express power limit violations

-Some reviewers discovered that the AMD Radeon RX 480 violates the PCI Express power draw specifications, which allows a maximum of 75 watts (66w 12v) being drawn from the motherboard's PCI Express slot.
+Some reviewers discovered that the AMD Radeon RX 480 violates the PCI Express power draw specifications, which allows a maximum of 75 watts (66 watts on its 12v pins) being drawn from the motherboard's PCI Express slot.
 Chris Angelini of Tom's Hardware noticed that in a stress test it can draw up to an average of 90 watts from the slot and 86 watts in a typical gaming load.
 The peak usage can be up to 162 watts and 300 watts altogether with the power supply in a gaming load.
 TechPowerUp corroborated these results by noting it can also draw up to 166 watts from the power supply, past the limit of 75 watts for a 6-pin PCI Express power connector.
 Ryan Shrout of PC Perspective did a follow-up test after other reports and found out his review sample takes 80-84 watts from the motherboard at stock speed, and that the other PCI Express slots' 12 volt power supply pins were supplying only 11.5 volts during load on his Asus ROG Rampage V Extreme motherboard.
 He was not concerned about the voltage droop due to the specification's 8% voltage tolerance, but did note of possible problems in systems where multiple overclocked RX 480 cards are running in quad CrossFire, or in motherboards that are not designed to withstand high currents, such as budget and older models.

 AMD has released a driver that reprograms the voltage regulator module to draw less power from the motherboard, allowing the power draw from the motherboard to pass the PCI Express specification.
 While this worsens the overage on the 6-pin power connector, that violation is not much of a concern because these connectors have a greater safety margin in their power rating.
 The amount of power drawn from on the connector is dependent on a newly introduced "compatibility mode" in the driver.
 When on, compatibility mode reduces the total power consumption of the card, allowing both power sources to operate closer to their ratings.
 Standard mode yields essentially unchanged performance, while compatibility mode results in performance drops within the error of benchmarks.
 Some RX 480 cards designed by AMD's partners include an 8-pin power connector which can provide more power than the stock design.